 SeaMonkey 2.53.9 is available in 23 languages, for Windows, macOS x64 and Linux.

-Automatic upgrades from previous versions are disabled for this release.
-If from the downloads section and install SeaMonkey 2.53.6 manually over the
+Automatic upgrades from previous 2.53.x versions are enabled for this downloads section and install SeaMonkey 2.53.9 manually over the previous

 For a more complete list of major changes in SeaMonkey 2.53.9, see the What's New in SeaMonkey 2.53.9 section of the Release Notes, which also contain a list of known issues and answers to frequently asked questions.
 For a more general overview of the SeaMonkey project (and screen shots!), visit www.seamonkey-project.org.

 We encourage users to get involved in discussing and reporting problems as well as further improving the product.